sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

  * take all Bugdays and put each into ONE page
  * [[buildbot]] -- merge subpages
  * [[bug]] -- add content to describe Bug Days in general
+ * [[cando]] documents "What Sage Can Do" -- decide what to do with it. current version is from 2008.

 = About this wiki =